Azure Virtual Desktop (AVD): Frequently Asked Questions (FAQs)

 1. What is Azure Virtual Desktop?

-Azure Virtual Desktop or AVD (also sometimes incorrectly referred to online as Microsoft Virtual Desktop or MVD, and also as its previous name of Windows Virtual Desktop, or WVD) is a set of technologies from Microsoft Azure that enables IT professionals and Managed Service Providers (MSPs) to create Windows 10 virtual desktops in Azure.
-AVD was launched in 2019 and is the evolution of Microsoft’s Remote Desktop Services (RDS) technology.
+Azure Virtual Desktop or AVD (previously named Windows Virtual Desktop, or WVD) is a set of technologies from Microsoft Azure that enables IT professionals and Managed Service Providers (MSPs) to create Windows 10 or Windows 11 virtual desktops in Azure.
+Azure Virtual Dekstop was launched in 2019 and is the evolution of Microsoft’s Remote Desktop Services (RDS) technology.
 Azure Virtual Desktop consists of 4 primary innovations:

 2. How much does Azure Virtual Desktop cost?
 How is AVD licensed?